danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 curl -V
 ```

-After entering this command you should receive an output indicating which version number of curl you currently have
+After entering this command, you should receive an output indicating which version number of curl you currently have
 installed.
 If you did not receive a version number, please refer to the curl documentation for machine specific installation
 instructions [https://everything.curl.dev/get](https://everything.curl.dev/get).